-To facilitate access to credit by enabling the participation of MSMEs in the formal economy, the law should provide for simplified organizational forms for MSMEs such as the form recommended in the UNCITRAL Legislative Guide on Limited Liability Enterprises.
+To facilitate access to credit by enabling MSMEs' participation in the formal economy, the law should provide for simplified organizational forms for MSMEs such as the form recommended by the UNCITRAL Legislative Guide on Limited Liability Enterprises.

 2. Secured transactions